Economic Opportunity Council of San Francisco County assistance programs.

 The low income, homeless, and struggling can turn to the Economic Opportunity Council of San Francisco County for financial assistance, case management, and other resources.
 The community action agency works to help people overcomes their financial hardship and regain self-sufficiency.
-Some of the main services include child care, food programs, LIHEAP, and of course referrals to other northern California agencies, in particular for housing or rental needs.
+Some of the main services include LIHEAP, Weatherization, a Potrero Hill Community Center, and a Computer Resource Center.

 Utility programs include LIHEAP (Low-Income Home Energy Assistance Programs) as well as conservation and weatherization.
 Together these programs will help people pay their utility bills or weatherization will offset the costs of heating and/or cooling bills as it will become more energy efficient.
 They were created to be grant based financial aid for some energy bills.